ian-derrington/general/gpt_info_and_links.md

 - [The Power of Scale for Parameter-Efficient Prompt Tuning](https://arxiv.org/abs/2104.08691) Boosted Prompting: few shot prompts that progressively solve more of the problem.

+### Self-compression:
+- [Learning to Compress Prompts with Gist Tokens](https://arxiv.org/pdf/2304.08467.pdf).
+Can enable 26x compression and 40% FLOP reduction and improvements.

 ### Pruning